thelowsunoverthemoon/tsprite/README.md

 <h1 align="center">SeqPaint</h1>

-<p align="center">A single header library to convert images to Windows VT100 escape sequences</p>
+<p align="center">A single header library to convert images to Windows escape sequence sprites</p>

 ## Features

 * Simple to use : only one function!
-* Supports transparency
+* Supports transparency (shows characters underneath in console)
+* Can be placed anywhere from cursor position
 * Optional background colour
 * Optional colour blending
 * Custom character sets (supports UTF-8 unicode)